anlalalu/Q-testing/README.md

 - Gradle: (for instrumented apks)
 - uiautomator: `pip install uiautomator==0.3.6`

 The above versions of software have been tested in our experiments.
 We use Pyinstalller to bundle the Q-testing project into executable files which can be run in Linux.
 You don't need to install the tool or any other python dependency; just download all the files will suffice.
-The application under test may be installed in a physical phone connected to a computer or in an Android virtual machine, of which the Genymotion Custom Phone (SDK 4.4, API level 19) has been tested.
+The application under test may be installed in a physical phone connected to a computer or in an Android virtual machine, of which API level 19 (4.4) and 28 (9.0) has been tested.

 ## Usage